More, More, More

 "More, More, More" is a song written by Gregg Diamond and recorded by American artist Andrea True (credited to her recording project Andrea True Connection).
-It was released in February 1976 as the first single from her debut album by same name (1976), becoming her signature track and one of the most popular songs of the disco era.
-In the US, it reached number four on the Billboard Hot 100 and spent three weeks at number three on the Cash Box chart in July of that year.
-In Canada, it was a number one hit.
+It was released in February 1976 by Buddah Records as the first single from her debut album by same name (1976), becoming her signature track and one of the most popular songs of the disco era.
+The song was both written and produced by Gregg Diamond.
+In the US, it reached number four on the Billboard Hot 100 and spent three weeks at number three on the Cash Box Top 100 in July of that year.
+In Canada, it was a number-one hit, and it also reached number five in the UK.
+In 2025, Billboard magazine included "More, More, More" in their list of "The 100 Best Dance Songs of All Time".

 Background

 The song was originally recorded in 1975 in Jamaica where True, a porn star, had been appearing in a TV commercial.
-Unable to return to the United States due to a government ban on asset transfers, she opted to invest the money in a studio recording to advance her career as a singer.
-True called on Gregg Diamond to come to Jamaica and record it with her and other studio musicians which formed the backbone of the "Connection" project.
+Unable to return the payment to the United States due to a government ban on asset transfers, she opted to invest the money in a studio recording to advance her career as a singer.
+True asked Gregg Diamond to visit Jamaica and record it with her and other studio musicians, which formed the backbone of the "Connection" project.

 Diamond had begun work on compositions that would ultimately evolve into "More, More, More".
-He decided to have Andrea perform vocals in part due to her career as an adult film actor.
-Although Diamond is officially credited as the sole author of the track, True has claimed that she wrote the song's lyrics, while he composed the music.
-When asked about True's limited vocal ability, Diamond commented: "[Y]ou can do marvelous things with tape delay."
+He decided to have True perform vocals in part due to her career as an adult film actor.
+Although Diamond is officially credited as the sole author of the track, True has said that she wrote the song's lyrics, while he composed the music.
+When asked about True's limited vocal ability, Diamond commented: "You can do marvelous things with tape delay."